The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Indefinite scalar product computation

 \section{Indefinite scalar product computation}

-Under the assumption that the linear systems with the matrix $M_0$ can be efficiently solved, e.g., exploiting the sparsity, the dominating part of Algorithm~\ref{alg:InfIndefLanczosReduced} is Step~\ref{step:Zcomp}, namely the computation of the matrix $Z$ defined in~\eqref{eq:Z_naive}, which has complexity~$\OOO(k^2n)$.
+Under the assumption that the linear systems with the matrix $M_0$ can be efficiently solved, e.g., exploiting the sparsity, the dominating part of Algorithm~\ref{alg:InfIndefLanczosReduced} is the Step~\ref{step:Zcomp}, namely the computation of~\eqref{eq:Z_naive}, which has complexity~$\OOO(k^2n)$.
 In this section we derive efficient methods for computing this quantity.